 Delayed Possession Charges

-Types of Delayed Possession Cases
+Common Types of Delay in Possession Cases

-Builder Delays – Failure to complete and deliver property within the stipulated timeline.
+• Builder Delays – Failure to complete and deliver property within the stipulated timeline.

-• Handle cases of unfair builder-buyer agreements
+• Handling disputes over unfair builder-buyer agreements

 Disclaimer